Moody-Tunes/cradle/README.md

 ## Installing and booting Virtual Machine

-- Bring up virtual machine with Vagrant: `vagrant up`
+- Bring up virtual machine with Vagrant: `vagrant up mtdj`
+	- This should download the Ubuntu 18.04 virtualbox (might take a while the first time) and provision the box with the needed site programs, dependencies, and tools needed to run MoodyTunes